Learn how to implement user authentication to access a secure ArcGIS service with OAuth credentials.

 Copy the

-as you will use them to implement user authentication later in this tutorial.
-Both theClient ID
+Client IDandRedirect URLas you will use them to implement user authentication later in this tutorial.
+Both theClient IDand theRedirect URLare found on the Settings page.

-uniquely identifies your app on the authenticating server.
+The Client ID uniquely identifies your app on the authenticating server.
 If the server cannot find an app with the provided Client ID, your app will be unable to authenticate.

-(also referred to as a callback url) is used to identify a response from the authenticating server when the system returns control back to your app after an OAuth login.
-Since it does not necessarily represent a valid endpoint that a user could navigate to, the redirect URL can use a custom scheme, such as urn
+The Redirect URL (also referred to as a callback url) is used to identify a response from the authenticating server when the system returns control back to your app after an OAuth login.
+Since it does not necessarily represent a valid endpoint that a user could navigate to, the redirect URL can use a custom scheme, such as urn and my-app.
+You can configure several redirect URLs in your application definition and can remove or edit them.
+It's important to make sure the redirect URL used in your app's code matches a redirect URL configured for the application.

 Configure the .pro file